anuhyapanyam/Netflix_content_analysis/README.md

 <ul>

-After reading the data I have to explore it, its columns, and the info it contains.
-So, I've gained information about:
+After analyzing the data I explored its columns, and the info it contains.

-1. The dataset size
+1. Understanding dataset size and structure.
 2. The datatypes of the columns
-3. What each column represents
+3. Identifying key trends in content distribution.
-4. What are the information inside the categorized columns such as  __type__, __listed_in__, __rating__ and __country__.
+4. Analyzing content categories, country contributions, and rating distributions.

 </ul>